cc-archive/vocabulary-legacy/src/patterns/Card/Card.md

 ## Examples

-Here are some card variants.
+Here is an example of a card.

 ```jsx
 <Grid density="sparse">